MuminjonGuru/Trivia-Full-Stack-Project/backend/README.md

 -   [SQLAlchemy](https://www.sqlalchemy.org/)  is the Python SQL toolkit and ORM we'll use handle the database.
 You'll primarily work in app.py and models.py.

--   [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#)  is the extension we'll use to handle cross origin resource sharing requests from our frontend server.
+-   [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#)  is the extension we'll use to handle cross-origin resource sharing requests from our frontend server.
 - ## Database Setup

 With Postgres running, restore a database using the trivia.psql file provided.
 From the backend folder in terminal run: